memoriasIT/Eduality/README.md

 # Eduality
-A community driven page sorted by a fair algorithm
+A community driven page sorted by a fair algorithm (Introduction to Software Engineering, Project)

 - Team Name: Eduality S.A